GrafSoul/fake-json-server/README.md

 ### Clone, Install, Development & Start

 Install [NodeJS].
 I also recommend installing and using [Yarn] for developing applications.
-The project is ready to run on the Heroku service

 Below is a list of commands